-SIGNED AS TRUE RECORD OF THE V /ISIT/INTERVIEW

-Council Officer Name [Block Caps]:

-Council Officer Signature: Date:

-and a contract Disable Contract

-2 nd Professional Name [Block Caps]: -
+2 nd Professio nal Name [Block Caps]:

-2 nd Professional Signature: Date:
+2 nd Professio nal Signature: Date:

-ADDITIONAL INFORMATION GATHER RED
+INFORMATION GATHER

-Record all additional information obta [Record in this section information that h
+ained through means OT has been obtained, for exa

+[Record III IIIIs s section iniornation that is ias been obtained, for exa- rripie, via a request Tor Irrancial records.

-PROTECTIVE FACTORS ALREADY IN
+PROTECTIVE FACTORS ALREADY IN PLACE

-Document all protective factors that are currently in place [Record in this section all services and/or supports that are in place already which protect and assist the adult(s) in relation to the harm that is present.
+Document all protective factors that are currently in place

+[Record in this section all services and/or supports that are in place already which protect and assist the adult(s) in relation to the harm that is present.
 This can include formal service provision; support from the voluntary sector; informal/family support; and/or any other factor that reduces/mitigates the risk of harm and its subsequent consequences].

-INVESTIGATION OUTCOME: (PLEAS E SELECT FROM OPTIONS GIVEN l)
+INVESTIGATION OUTCOME: (PLEASE SELECT FROM OPTIONS GIVEN)

 [When selecting an outcome, you should take into account the entire circumstances of the situation.

-<SELECT>.
+<select>.</select>

 REASON FOR RECOMMENDATION:

 [Use this section to give evidence which justifies the outcome which you have selected above.
 If you have selected the 'Continue option' you should show why the risks remain.
+If you have selected the 'NEA' option, you should show why

+'Continue option' you should show why the risks remain.
 If you have selected the 'NFA' option, you should show why the risks have already been removed / managed.]

 ACTION PLAN FOR IMPROVEMENT

 SIGNATURE OF THE LEAD COUNCIL OFFICER(S) AND LINE MANAGER

 Lead Council Officer Name [Block Caps]:

 Lead Council Officer Signature: Date :

 Line Manager Name [Block Caps]:

 Line Manager Signature: Date:

 SIGNATURE OF THE LEAD COUNCIL OFFICER(S) AND LINE MANAGER

 Lead Council Officer Name [Block Caps]:

 Lead Council Officer Signature: Date :

 Line Manager Name [Block Caps]:

-Line Manager Signature Date:
+Line Manager Signature: Date: